Khurshid Anwar (Major)

-Khurshid Anwar was an activist of All-India Muslim League, heading its private militia, the Muslim League National Guards.

-Described as a "shadowy figure" and "complete adventurer", he is generally addressed as a "Major" in Pakistani sources.
+Khurshid Anwar (27 February 1902 – 1950) was an activist of All-India Muslim League, heading its private militia, the Muslim League National Guards.
+Described as a "shadowy figure" and "complete adventurer", he is generally addressed as a "Major."
 He was a key figure in the rise of the Muslim League during 1946–1947, organising its campaigns in Punjab and North-West Frontier Province, prior to India's partition.
-After the independence of Pakistan, he was instrumental in organising the tribal invasion of Kashmir, leading to the First Kashmir War.
+After the independence of Pakistan, he was instrumental in organising the tribal invasion of princely state of Kashmir, leading to the First Kashmir War.

 Early career

-Khurshid Anwar is said to be a native of Jullundhar in Punjab.
-Some sources also state that he was a Pathan from the North-West Frontier Province.
-Anwar has been described as a "shadowy figure", "complete adventurer", and a "Muslim League's most important secret weapon in the creation of Pakistan".
+Khurshid Anwar was born on 27 February 1902.
+He was a Punjabi from Jalandhar, according to some sources, or from Kapurthala, according to others.
+Sources also conflict on his tribal lineage, linking him to both the Arain and Kakazai tribes.
+Anwar has been described as a "shadowy figure", a "complete adventurer", and the "Muslim League's most important secret weapon in the creation of Pakistan".

-Anwar is said to have worked as an official in the civil supplies department in Delhi prior to World War II.
-Due to the close association of this department with the military during the War, he is said to have been given the rank of a Major.
-He is generally referred to as a "Major" in Pakistani sources.
-Anwar was suspected of bribe-taking and supplying goods to civilians.
+Anwar is said to have worked in the civil supplies department in Delhi prior to World War II.
+During World War II, Anwar was emergency commissioned as a second lieutenant into the Ordnance Corps' Supply Department of the British Indian Army on the 21 September 1940.
+He was appointed as a deputy controller of purchase.
+Anwar also reportedly served as a guard in a railway battalion during the war.

+By 1943, Captain Anwar was promoted to temporary major and made a member of the administration staff of the Ordnance Corps.
+He was eventually suspected of bribe-taking and supplying goods to civilians.
 This ended his association with the Army.

+A source also briefly states that Anwar once served Kapurthala State Forces.

 Muslim League National Guards

 The All-India Muslim League had a volunteer militia called the Muslim League National Guards (MLNG), originally headed by Siddique Ali Khan.
 Khurshid Ahmed served as the second-in-command.
 According to scholar Ayesha Jalal, Khurshid Anwar was appointed as the commander (Salar) of MLNG in October 1946.
 He was given a target of rising 200,000 volunteers.
 Anwar is said to have devoted 'considerable energy' to the effort, impressing upon the League workers the danger posed by the Rashtriya Swayamsevak Sangh, which was, in his view, financed by the Indian National Congress.
 By the end of 1946, the National Guards ranks swelled to 60,000 members.
-The 1946 Bihar riots were instrumental in mobilising the Muslims of India to activism.After he was appointed by Jinnah to lead the group, one intelligence report read, ‘Instruction is being given in the art of knife and acid throwing, and in the use of fire-arms.'
+The 1946 Bihar riots were instrumental in mobilising the Muslims of India to activism.
+After he was appointed by Jinnah to lead the group, one intelligence report read, ‘Instruction is being given in the art of knife and acid throwing, and in the use of fire-arms.'